qnngroup/rfsoc_daq/README.md

 endmodule
 ```

+### Linting your module

+To make sure you don't have any syntax errors and don't have sloppy coding practices, run the linter (`./script/lint.sh` from the repository root).
+There are a couple violations that are ignored:
+ - `INITIALDLY` in `*_test.sv`, `*_If.sv`, and `*/verif/*.sv` (this allows for the use of blocking assignments in initial blocks for code used in simulation, which is standard).
+ - `MULTITOP` (this allows all of the modules to be linted)
+ - `WIDTHEXPAND`, `WIDTHTRUNC`, and `WIDTHCONCAT` in `*_test.sv` and `*/verif/*.sv` (this allows for sloppier comparison/assignment regarding bitwidths of quantities in simulation-only code)

 ### Testing your module

 Run `$ script/unit.sh my_module_test`.
-The script can be run from any directory, but it's preferrable to run it from either the repository root or the script directory to avoid cluttering other directories with Vivado log/journal files.
+The script can be run from any directory, but it's preferrable to run it from either the repository root or the script directory to avoid cluttering other directories with Vivado log/journal files (the script will automatically clean any Vivado log files created in the repository root or in the script directory).

 Also note that the unit test script can take a variable number of arguments, allowing for debugging of multiple modules simultaneously: